egad13/FRjs/.jsdoc/tutorials/05-breedselect.md

 A breed dropdown will only self-populate after two things have happened:
 1. The element is attached to the document.
-1. The `fr/forms` module has run.
+1. The `FRjs/forms` module has run.

 <p class="note">
-If you need to access the self-populated options in javascript, you must either wait until the <code>DOMContentLoaded</code> event has fired, or do so in a script which imports <code>fr/forms</code>.
+If you need to access the self-populated options in javascript, you must either wait until the <code>DOMContentLoaded</code> event has fired, or do so in a script which statically imports FRjs/forms.
 </p>

 When being attached to the document, when its selected value is changed, and when its `change` event is fired via javascript, a breed dropdown sends a message which will notify any gene dropdowns linked to it of its new value and tell them to repopulate themselves.